Editor's Note: The following story is reposted here in partnership with HIV Plus magazine.

 “When I got off the plane to New York, I breathed my first relaxed breath, probably in my life.
 Because I realized I was safe,” he says.
 “There, all of my negatives turned into positives.
 Things like the way I walked became an attraction as opposed to something people would laugh at.”

-Above: Patton, Cher, and Sandy Dennis in Come Back to the Five & Dime Jimmy Dean, Jimmy Dean.
+Come Back to the Five & Dime Jimmy Dean, Jimmy Dean.

 Feeling a newfound sense of freedom and self-esteem, Patton found success quickly both professionally and socially in New York City.
 Within a few months, he began booking work acting in commercials and off-Broadway plays and made a new circle of gay friends.
 A few years later, he got the break of a lifetime when he landed the role of Joe Qualley, a gay character, in the Broadway play Come Back to the Five & Dime Jimmy Dean, Jimmy Dean opposite Hollywood heavy-hitters Cher and Kathy Bates.
 It was a role Patton felt he was born to play.